Terms of Business for BALENS LIMITED

 Specialised Scheme Insurance:

 - As specialist Insurance Brokers for Health Professionals, Health Organisations & not for profit organisations.
 We mainly arrange Professional Indemnity, Medical Malpractice and Trustees/Directors Liability and select products from a limited number of insurers who provide us with Delegated Authority to bind cover for Affinity Groups and Individuals.
 We may recommend specialist Insurers/Brokers from time to time.

 - We select commercial insurance products from a range of insurers but, for certain specialised covers, we may only deal with a single insurer or select from a limited number of insurers (you will be given further information about this before we finalise your insurance arrangements).
-These are composite companies based in the UK or on the Lloyds Market they are members of the Association of British Insurers and/or other appropriate bodies.
+These are composite companies based in the UK or on the Lloyds Market.
 We may recommend specialist Insurers/Brokers from time to time.